1959–60 Aston Villa F.C. season

+Players

+Bobby Thomson transferred to Aston Villa, newly relegated to the Second Division, in 1959 for a fee of £8,000.
+Here, he made an immediate impact, scoring 22 goals in his first season, which made him the club's top scorer and helped them win the 1959–60 Second Division championship.

 Deakin signed for the club as a 15-year-old.
 He became a regular in the side during the 1960–61 season and collected a League Cup winners' tankard at the start of the following season.
 He broke his ankle during the 1964–65 season, but recovered to skipper the side for the 1966–67 season.
 Deakin also played for the England under 23 team.

 Harry Burrows was born in Haydock and attracted the attention of Aston Villa whilst playing for Wigan Boys. but turned his attentions on becoming an apprentice with the National Coal Board (NCB).
 Villa manager Joe Mercer persuaded Burrows to sign part-time in March 1958.
 He played and scored in the final of the inaugural League Cup in 1961 as Villa beat Rotherham United 3–2.
 Burrows won an England U23 cap against Greece and finished as Villa's top goalscorer in 1961–62 and 1962–63.